 As described in Note 4, "Acquisitions" a portion of the purchase price for the acquisition of Powertrain is in the form of contingent consideration.
 The contingent consideration consists of two components, a Base Earn-out Payment and an Additional Earn-out Payment, both as defined in the APA.
 The Base Earn-out Payment is payable in cash while the Additional Earn-out Payment is payable in cash and/or shares of the Company's common stock at the Company's discretion.
-As of June 30, 2015, the Company's potential contingent consideration payment relating to its acquisition of Powertrain was measured at fair value under ASC Topic 820.
+As of September 30, 2015, the Company's potential contingent consideration payment relating to its acquisition of Powertrain was measured at fair value under ASC Topic 820.
 The Company's liability for this contingent consideration was measured at fair value based on unobservable inputs, and thus is considered a Level 3 financial instrument.
 The fair value of the liability determined by this analysis was primarily driven by the Company's expectations of achieving the performance targets required by the APA for Powertrain.
-The expected performance targets were used in a Monte Carlo simulation which provided for the most likely earn-out payment which was then discounted to present value in order to derive a fair value of the Base Earn-out Payment.
+The expected performance targets were used in a Monte Carlo simulation which provided for the most likely earn-out payment which was then discounted to its present value in order to derive a fair value of the Base Earn-out Payment.
 A Modified Black-Scholes call option model considering the actual and forecasted share price, the measurement period and a volatility factor was used to derive a fair value of the Additional Earn-out Payment.

-As of June 30, 2015, the primary inputs of the Monte Carlo simulation model included the estimated performance forecast, stock price volatility and a risk free interest rate.
+As of September 30, 2015, the primary inputs of the Monte Carlo simulation model included the estimated performance forecast, stock price volatility and a risk free interest rate.
 The volatility factor was primarily derived from our historical stock price volatility as well as the implied volatility of publicly traded call options of benchmark companies.
-If all other assumptions were held constant, a ten percentage point change in the volatility factor would result in an increase or decrease in the fair value of the contingent consideration by approximately \$60,000.
-As of June 30, 2015, the Company has recorded an \$8,200,000 contingent consideration liability within "Other accrued liabilities" on its unaudited condensed consolidated balance sheet.
+If all other assumptions were held constant, a ten percentage point change in the volatility factor would result in an immaterial increase or decrease in the fair value of the contingent consideration.
+As of September 30,

+2015, the Company has recorded an \$8,150,000 contingent consideration liability within "Other accrued liabilities" on its unaudited condensed consolidated balance sheet which represented a \$50,000 decrease from the prior valuation of this contingent consideration liability as of June 30, 2015.